Forklift Licence in South Australia: Your Complete Guide

 • Learner materials

-1. Standard Renewal: Submit application 30 days before expiry ($85 fee)
+1. Standard renewal: Apply around 30 days before expiry (renewal fee applies).

 Adelaide vs Other States: Key Differences